YourListTeam/ServerSide/Serverside/README.md

 A step by step series of examples that tell you how to get a development env running

-We are going to start off my cloning the repository, then installing all of our dependencies
+We are going to start by cloning the repository, then installing all of our dependencies
 ```
 $ git clone https://github.com/UTMCSC301/project-yourlist.git
 $ cd Serverside